Ken Finch, President/CEO

 Ken attended Southwestern Adventist College where he received his Bachelor of Business Administration Degree with an emphasis in Healthcare Administration.
 He then attended Avila College in Kansas City where he received a Masters of Business Administration Degree.

-Penny Johnson serves as senior vice president and chief financial officer of Texas Health Huguley Hospital.
-She is responsible for the strategic development and management of financial planning and business operations of the medical center.
-She provides executive direction for the revenue cycle, supply chain, and Huguley Medical Associates, our employed physician group.
-She is also the administrative lead on planning and construction of the new hospital planned for completion in summer of 2016.
+Jesse Sutton is responsible for the strategic development and management of financial planning and business operations of the medical center.
+He provides executive direction for the revenue cycle, supply chain, and Huguley Medical Associates, the employed physician group.

-Johnson also serves as the regional CFO of Adventist Health System/Sunbelt Region, comprised of Texas Health Huguley Hospital, Metroplex Adventist Hospital in Killeen, Central Texas Medical Center in San Marcos and Rollins Brook Community Hospital in Lampasas.
+Sutton also serves as the regional CFO for the three other hospitals in Adventist Health System Southwest Region: Metroplex Adventist Hospital in Killeen, Central Texas Medical Center in San Marcos and Rollins Brook Community Hospital in Lampasas.

 Tammy Collier, R.N., CNAA, BC, Vice President/CNO